-The course is organized into 4 large blocks.
+The course is divided into four blocks.
 Each block will be evaluated in the continuous assessment tests throughout the course.
 The 4 blocks are the following:

-THEME 1: HOW TO TAKE COLLECTIVE DECISION?
+THEME 1: HOW TO TAKE A COLLECTIVE DECISION?

 Preferences aggregation rules and voting rules: how to make collective decisions based on the preferences of the individual members of society?